apachecn/pytorch-doc-zh/docs/1.0/nn.md

 This container parallelizes the application of the given module by splitting the input across the specified devices by chunking in the batch dimension.
 The module is replicated on each machine, and each such replica handles a portion of the input.
 During the backwards pass, gradients from each node are averaged.

-This module could be used in conjunction with the DistributedSampler, (see :class &lt;cite&gt;torch.utils.data.distributed.DistributedSampler&lt;/cite&gt;) which will load a subset of the original datset for each node with the same batch size.
+This module could be used in conjunction with the DistributedSampler, (see :class `torch.utils.data.distributed.DistributedSampler`) which will load a subset of the original datset for each node with the same batch size.
 So strong scaling should be configured like this:

 n = 1, batch size = 12